vinnybrito/vinnybrito/README.md

 ### Welcome to my GitHub!
 <p>
-  I'm Vinicius Brito, a brazilian software developer 💻.
+  My name is Vinicius, I'm 22 years old.
+  At the moment I'm studying to become a Full Stack Developer.
 </p>

 <p>
-  learning to code in...
+  To code from code, I'm learning to use 👇🏽
 </p>

 <div style="display: inline_block">